Sope Dirisu: Career

 Dirisu appeared in three 2016 films, Criminal, The Huntsman: Winter's War, and Sand Castle.
 In 2016, he also appeared in "Nosedive", an episode of the anthology series Black Mirror.

 Dirisu received a Commendation at the Ian Charleson Awards for his 2017 performance as Coriolanus in Coriolanus at the Royal Shakespeare Company.

 He was nominated as Best Actor for the 2020 British Independent Film Awards for his role as Bol in the film His House.

 In 2023, Dirisu played the role of Sean Donovan in the third season of the Apple TV series Slow Horses.

+In 2025, Dirisu played the role of Wes in the Netflix series "Black Rabbit".

+In the Full Cast audiobook recordings of Harry Potter, released by Audible, he voices the character of Sirius Black.

+Dirisu will star alongside Nicole Beharie and John Douglas Thompson in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name.